SPARC-FAIR-Codeathon/KnowMore/README.md

 The overall workflow of KnowMore is shown in the figure below.
 Our architecture consists of three main blocks that can all run independently:
 1. The front end of our app is based on a fork of the sparc-app (i.e. the front-end of sparc.science) where we have integrated additional UI elements and back-end logic for KnowMore.
 [Learn more about the sparc app](https://github.com/nih-sparc/sparc-app).
 2. The back-end consists of a Flask application that listens to front-end requests and launches the data processing jobs.
-3. The data processing and result generation is done through a Matlab code (for 'MAT' data files) and Python code (all other data types) that are submitted to osparc, the SPARC supported cloud computing platform.
+3. The data processing and result generation is done through a Matlab code (for 'MAT' data files) and Python code (all other data types) that run on osparc, the SPARC supported cloud computing platform.
 [Learn more about osparc](http://docs.osparc.io/).

 <br/>
 <p align="center">